Skip To Main Content

 2019: Led all NAIA and NCAA schools in blocked punts, and led the NAIA in punt return yards.
 CB Will Alexander was first-team all-conference.

-Coach Merfeld graduated in 2010 from the University of Wisconsin-Madison.
+Coach Merfeld graduated from the University of Wisconsin-Madison.
 He started his coaching career at Edgewood High School in Madison and worked there for eight seasons, including four as the defensive coordinator and strength and conditioning coach.
 In 2011 the Crusaders set the school record for wins and advanced to the WIAA state semifinals.
 Merfeld then worked as a graduate assistant for two seasons at the University of Minnesota Duluth, where he earned his master’s degree in education.
 In 2014 the Bulldogs advanced to the national quarterfinals and finished the season ranked third in the country with a 13-1 record.